rcmachado/tomako/README.rst

 Tornado UIModules
 -----------------

-Tomako has basic support for Tornado's UIModules.
+Tomako has basic support for Tornado's UIModules_.
 You must include a special namespace called ``tomako.template`` in your templates:

 .. code-block:: python